-The WRC strategic Level of Service Goals included:
+The WRC strategic LOS goals included:

 - Financial Viability and Impact.
-Goal: Emergency repairs can be repaired within Utility Reserve Budgets of the system.
-Measurable: Exceedances of reserve budgets - Public Confidence and System Service Impact.
+Goal: Emergency repairs can be made within Utility Reserve Budgets of the system.
+Measurable: Exceedances of reserve budgets. - Public Confidence and System Service Impact.
 Goal: Minimal to some loss of service or impact on other services for less than four hours.
 No sewer system or basement backups.
-Minor disruption (e.g., traffic, dust, noise.)
+Minor disruption (e.g., traffic, dust, noise).
 Measurable: Number of service interruptions, complaints, and backups. - Regulatory Compliance.
 Goal: No state permit violations and comply with all MDEQ policies.
-Measurable: Number of violations - Safety of Public and Employees.
+Measurable: Number of violations. - Safety of Public and Employees.
 Goal: Non-reportable injuries, no lost-time injuries or medical attention required.
 No impact to public health.
 Measurable: Number of injuries and any public health advisories. - Redundancy.
 Goal: Comply with 10 State Standards.
-Measurable: Number of violations. - Risk and BRE score: Goal: 70% of assets have a BRE less than 15.
+Measurable: Number of violations.

+- Risk and Business Risk Assessment (BRE) Score: Goal: 70% of assets have a BRE less than 15.
 Measurable: System risk score. - Staffing.
-Goal: Staffing levels and training maintained to meet level of service.
+Goal: Staffing levels and training maintained to meet LOS.
 Measurable: Number of open positions, training hours.

 At the tactical level, the LOS focuses on the prioritization in the medium-term and identification of factors and indicators related to performance, cost, risk, and failure probability.
-The Probability of Failure and Consequence of Failure scoring matrices used in the criticality and risk analysis were developed using the strategic LOS guidance.
-Progress toward the goals are measured through the CAMS analytic data, and is reviewed as part of the LRP process with internal staff and customers.
+The POF and COF scoring matrices used in the criticality and risk analysis were developed using the strategic LOS guidance.
+Progress toward the goals is measured through the CAMS analytic data, and is reviewed as part of the LRP process with internal staff and customers.